hailo-ai/Hailo-Application-Code-Examples/runtime/python/instance_segmentation/README.md

 ## IMPORTANT NOTE
 As the example, as mentioned above, made to work with COCO trained yolo-seg models, when using a customly trained yolo-seg model, please notice that some values may need to be changed in the relevant functions AND that the classes under CLASS_NAMES_COCO in hailo_model_zoo/core/datasets/datasets_info.py file in the Hailo Model Zoo are to be changed according to the relevant classes of the custom model.

+## NOTE
+Using the yolov-seg model for inference, this example performs instance segmentation, draw detection boxes and add a label to each class.
+When using the FastSAM model, it only performs the instance segmenation.